cabo/yang-standin/draft-bormann-cbor-yang-standin.md

 realization of the handshake is out of the scope of this document, we only specify the data structure used for it.

-## Partial validation on decoder {#partial-validation}

-If the decoder has an incomplete (outdated) YANG schema, the natural choice would be to simply drop the unknown nodes in the data tree.
-The decoder may also choose to parse the data anyway to try presenting it to the end user even without knowing the full semantics.
-The encoder may tag some or all occurences of groupings of one type to help the decoders recognize them and parse them with full semantics knowledge even though parts of the data tree path are unknown.

-The encoder MUST designate all the grouping tags in the stand-in declaration block in the `tagmarks` list.

-This specification defines tag numbers CPA2048 through CPA4095 {{iana-113}} to serve the purpose of partial validation grouping designators.

 ## Stand-in declaration block YANG module

 ~~~ yang